 By Joanne Jeffries.
 Last Updated 12th Jan 2022.
 Welcome to our guide on motorcycle pillion passenger accident claims.
 It explains how a motorbike accident could happen, and how a motorcycle accident could injure more than just the rider.

 A motorbike pillion is a seat or sitting place behind the main rider’s seat on a motorcycle, scooter or moped.
 Motorcyclists and pillion passengers are more vulnerable to being injured in road traffic accidents than people using cars, vans and other larger vehicles.
 If you have been injured due to a motorcycle pillion passenger accident, you may be owed compensation for your injuries.
 Whether your pillion passenger injury was caused by the motorbike rider, another road user, or substandard conditions on the road, you may be able to claim compensation.

 If you have suffered a motorcycle passenger injury due to an accident that was not your fault, trust Accident Claims UK to handle your claim for compensation.
 Accident Claims UK can provide you with a knowledgeable solicitor with up to three decades of experience to handle your compensation claim.

-We offer a free personal injury claims consultation to anyone looking to claim compensation for a road traffic accident.
+We offer free legal advice via a personal injury claims consultation to anyone looking to make motorcycle pillion passenger claims.
 Call us on 0800 073 8801, or use our online claims form to reach us.
 If we can see that you have legitimate grounds to claim compensation for injuries caused by a motorcycle passenger accident, we will provide you with a skilled solicitor to handle your compensation claim.

 Select A Section